nimbis/s3commander/README.md

 ## Releases

-Increment all versions within S3Commander to new version (Ex.
-0.12.1).
-Currently these are stored under the name s3commander in:
+Increment the s3commander npm package.
+Currently the version is stored under the name s3commander in:

 ```
-s3commander/packagelock.json
 s3commander/package.json
 ```